Network construction: A learning framework through localizing principal eigenvector: Methodology and Results

-In the previous algorithm, we select an edge at random from the set $V-\{v_1\} \times V-\{v_1\}$ and always add it to the node $v_1$.
-However, if we make the position of the edge removal and addition (or we can say edge rewiring) more flexible, and accept those edge rewirings which can improve the IPR value, we get an impressive result.
-In particular, we achieve significant improvement in the objective function value as well as in the network structure than the Hub-based algorithm.
 For a single-edge rewiring, we choose an edge $e_i \in E$ uniformly at random from $\mathcal{G}$ and remove it (Fig. \ref{rewire2}).
 At the same time, we introduce an edge in the $\mathcal{G}$ from $E^c$, which preserves the total number of edges during the network evolution in $\mathcal{G}$.
 Hence, each edge rewiring is a two-step process, (i) removal of an edge followed by (ii) addition of an edge (Fig. \ref{rewire2}).
 We remark that during the network evolution there is a possibility that an edge rewiring disconnects the network.
 To avoid this situation, we only approve those rewirings which yield the network connected.
-To check the connectedness after an edge rewiring, we use depth-first search (DFS) algorithm
+To check the connectedness after an edge rewiring, we use a depth-first search (DFS) algorithm

 \cite{algorithms_cormen_2009}.